 List every compulsory item that your staff must have with them before they start their shift.
 Like the correct attire and necessary supplies (pens, notepads, etc.).

 Last but not least, include the protocol for your staff to follow in case of an emergency.
 It is extremely important to make sure your staff is familiar with your bar’s layout.
 Like where the fire extinguisher is, where the exits are located, and emergency protocols.
 Record emergency and supplier phone numbers here as well.

 If you’re feeling overwhelmed by the prospect of growing and scaling your business, creating an operations manual is the perfect place to start.
 Having your bar sop documented creates a standard for your business.
 It makes it easier to train your staff and hold them accountable for their work.
 You will also find it less difficult to delegate work and create consistency among all of your staff.
-If you find this article helpful, book a demo to learn more about BinWise Pro, the all-in-one bar inventory system that can help you run your bar more effectively and successfully.
+Ensuring every team member is on the same page can also help bring revenue into your bar business.